-There are obviously a lot of these posts out there on the internet and I read my fair share before embarking on my first backpacking trip.
-But now that I have built up my own wealth of knowledge and experience (such a twat haha) I want to share my advice for first time backpackers because I feel like it’s quite different to everyone else’s.
-Let me know if you find this helpful and if you have any unique backpacking advice to share as I’m always looking for ways to make travelling easier.
+There are a lot of these posts out there on the internet and I read my fair share before embarking on my first backpacking trip.
+But now that I have built up my own wealth of knowledge and experience (haha) I want to share my unique advice for backpackers because it is so different to everyone else’s.
+Let me know if you find this helpful and if you have any of your own unique advice for backpackers to share as well.
+I’m always looking for ways to make travelling easier!

 And middle if possible!
 I can’t tell you how many people I have met backpacking who hate and find the thought of their backpacks immensely stressful.
 But that makes no sense!
 Your backpack should be your best friend, you’re going to be depending on it and its content for x number of weeks/months.
 So I highly recommend getting one that opens from the top and bottom making everything easily accessible.
 You don’t want to be that person in the hostel room scrummaging around at the crack of dawn, having to unpack their whole bag to reach something at the bottom, waking everyone up!

 Again, to make your backpack less of a stress, get packing cubes.
 It makes for a happy backpacker, trust me!
 You can get them on amazon or if you’re on a budget you can do what I do and use fabric tote/ reusable shopping bags instead.
 Then you can divide up your tops from your bottoms, underwear, electrical’s etc. Here are some inexpensive options for you

 You may be thinking what is she on about?
 This is possibly the best piece of advice I’ve ever been given and can give!
 To avoid white marks in your hair, spray dry shampoo on your hair in the evening before bed.
 You’ll wake up and it will have absorbed all excess oil and left your hair looking fresh and clean without the horrid white dry shampoo dusty residue.
 Try it at home if you don’t believe me, it works!